MikCas/GenTbD/README.md

 video_processor.process()  # Start processing the video
 ```

-#### TODO:
-- Have a view method which runs continuously - have a key which toggles between continuous and discreet viewing modes

 ### 2. Detector/Detections

 A `Detection` is a set of properties, with functionality to display the detection.
 Detections can also be compared using the `calculate_similarity(self, other_bounding_box)` function.